 This course will cover the development of international organizations during the 20th century.
 The thinking associated with international organizations as a phenomenon of state-to-state cooperation will be examined.
 Primary emphasis will be given to the United Nations, along with other international organizations such as the international financial institutions.

-Students who complete the course will finish with an understanding of the theory and role of international organizations have evolved and operated since World War II, as well as an awareness of the major issues facing international organizations generally in the current political environment.
+Students who complete the course will finish with an understanding of the theory and role of international organizations in international relations, a strong background in how the United Nations and associated international financial institutions have evolved and operated since World War II, as well as an awareness of the major issues facing international organizations generally in the current political environment.